visig9/lolinote-spec/spec-2.0.md

     car.txt
 ```

-In the above example, `lolinote-root-folder` has 4 entries, the manual ordering should be:
+In above example, `lolinote-root-folder` has 4 entries, the manual ordering should be:

 ```
 .lolinote/